zheshishuoshuo/microlensing/README.md

 The `include` directory contains the bulk of the code, which is written mostly as templated objects and functions.
 The `src` directory contains files for creating executables and libraries.
 The `bin` directory holds [compilation](#compiling) output.
 The `microlensing` directory contains [python](#python) code for ease of use, while the root directory contains a couple example python notebooks outlining usage.

 ## Compiling
-Compilation has been tested with the GNU compiler version 12.2.0 and the CUDA HPC SDK version 23.9.
+Compilation has been tested with the GNU compiler version 11.2.0 and the CUDA compiler version 12.4.

 First, clone the repository.
 ```